-Atlanta Drug Possession Attorney
+Atlanta Drug Possession Lawyer

 Georgia Drug Possession Laws

-Further, even if you are caught with this one gram of marijuana while you had nothing to do with driving a car (such as while you were attending a rock concert at Phillips Arena in Atlanta, or walking on the sidewalk with your friends in Atlanta's Buckhead community), your Georgia driver's license or your privilege to drive in Georgia will be suspended for six months.
+Further, even if you are caught with this one gram of marijuana while you had nothing to do with driving a car (such as while you were attending a rock concert at Phillips Arena in Atlanta or walking on the sidewalk with your friends in Atlanta's Buckhead community), your Georgia driver's license or your privilege to drive in Georgia will be suspended for six months.

-This is a hard suspension, and goes without any limited permit to allow you to go to and from school or to drive to and from work.
+This is a hard suspension and goes without any limited permit to allow you to go to and from school or to drive to and from work.
 If such loss of your driver's license causes you to lose your job because of your conviction for even just one gram of marijuana, the Georgia Department of Driver Services' response is "tough luck."

 Drug Possession Charges and Your Rights

-Possession with Intent to Distribute
+Possession With Intent To Distribute

 The penalties may include, but are not limited to, the following:

-Schedule I and II drugs:
+Schedule I and II drugs

-- 1st offense: Between 5 to 30 years' imprisonment
+- 1st offense: Between 5 to 30 years imprisonment

 Schedule III, IV, and V:

-- Between 1 to 10 years' imprisonment
+- Between 1 to 10 years imprisonment